svenssonjoel/lispBM/THIRD-PARTY-NOTICES.md

 ## Codemirror Scheme editor

-   In the repl-wasm a scheme code editor from codemirror.net is used.
+   In repl-wasm a scheme code editor from codemirror.net is used.
    This code is stored into repl-wasm/scripts/codemirror and is released under the following license: